-If you’re a ”national” or “international” level athlete, you will need to apply for a TUE before you take the medication.
+If you compete at a top level in your sport, you may need to apply for a TUE before you take the medication.

 Other athletes who may be tested and return a positive test due to a medication, are able to apply for a retroactive TUE (this means you can apply after you have been tested).
 However, you will still need to meet the criteria before a TUE will be granted.

 If you're taking medication that contains a prohibites substance and you return a positive drug test without having a TUE, you could be banned from participating in all sport.

 You can find out more about the TUE process here:

 - the TUE process